-And if you have some cabinets that don’t have any handles now but you want to add some, use this knob template* to drill holes in your doors.
+And if you have some cabinets that don’t have any handles now but you want to add some, use this knob template* (from Amazon) to drill holes in your doors.
 The template makes sure all of the holes are in the right place.

 I didn’t think that painting over the gray walls in my bathroom with silver paint would make that much difference (silver and gray are pretty much the same color, aren’t they?)